London Underground: Bakerloo line extension to Lewisham

 A southern extension of the Bakerloo line from Elephant & Castle has been proposed multiple times since the line opened.
 In the 2010s, consultation events and preliminary design work took place on an extension.
 A route from Elephant & Castle to Lewisham via Old Kent Road and was chosen by Transport for London in 2019.
 The line could be extended further on the Hayes National Rail line in future.
 Estimated to cost between £4.7 billion to £7.9 billion (in 2017 prices), the extension would take around 7 years to construct.
-Due to financial impacts of the COVID-19 pandemic, work to implement the extension is currently on hold.
+Owing to financial impacts of the COVID-19 pandemic, work to implement the extension is currently on hold.

 Other proposed extensions and lines

 Several other extensions have been proposed in recent years, including a further extension of the Northern line to Clapham Junction.
-The long proposed Croxley Rail Link (an extension of the Metropolitan line) was cancelled in 2018 due to higher than expected costs and lack of funding.
+The long proposed Croxley Rail Link (an extension of the Metropolitan line) was cancelled in 2018 owing to higher than expected costs and lack of funding.

 In 2019, the Canary Wharf Group suggested the construction of a new rail line between Euston and Canary Wharf, to improve connections to the future High Speed 2 railway.

 In 2021, Harlow District Council proposed extending the Central line from its eastern terminus in Epping to Harlow.
 They argued this would reduce travel times to Epping and London, and help with efforts to add 19,000 new homes to the town and expand the population to 130,000.
 However, no funding has been allocated for this proposed extension.